vatpac-technology/sops/docs/terminal/sydney.md

 - Assigned the lower of `F130` or the `RFL`

 !!! note
-    YWLM arrivals are handed off to ARL(MLD), not directly to WLM TCU, unless coordinated as such
+    YWLM arrivals are handed off to ARL(MLD), not directly to WLM TCU, unless otherwise coordinated.

 #### Arrivals
 Voiceless for all aircraft: